Love is Love

 People have said to me, “Well, you must have been relieved when his suffering ended.”
 And I wasn’t.

-Kay: The summer after I graduated from high school I met a girl that I had been in high school with.
+Kay Lahusen: The summer after I graduated from high school I met a girl that I had been in high school with.
 Fell in love with her.
 She fell in love with me.
-I have to tell you I just… I had a break down over it.
-Literally had to go to bed and lie down and I was totally weak and it was like a hammer was pounding my head.
+I have to tell you I just… I had a breakdown over it.
+Literally had to go to bed and lie down, and I was totally weak and it was like a hammer was pounding my head.
 And this went on for two weeks.
-And my family… well, viral pneumonia was big then.
-So they said, “This is viral pneumonia.”
+And my family… Well, viral pneumonia was big then, so they said, “This is viral pneumonia.”

 And I remember my grandmother—I was actually raised by my grandparents—I remember my grandmother saying that I couldn’t just lie there.
 I had to do something.
 I would either have to go to a doctor or I would have to have Christian Science treatment.
 You have to recognize I was raised in a Christian Science, partly, household.

-Eric: Do you ever forget the first time you fell in love?
+EM Narration: Do you ever forget the first time you fell in love?
 That exhilarating terror mixed with breathless excitement?
-I remember and it was the first time in my life that I felt normal.
-And like Morty Manford, I was seventeen the first time it happened.
+I remember, and it was the first time in my life that I felt normal.
+And like Morty Manford, I was 17 the first time it happened.

-Morty: Well, it happened.
-I was seventeen.
-He was already eighteen.
+MM: Well, it happened.
+I was 17.
+He was already 18.
 And he was a beauty.
-And started talking to me and he was very colorful and, uh.
-We were talking about the world and social issues and uh.
+And started talking to me and he was very colorful and, uh… We were talking about the world and social issues and uh.
 We must have spent six or eight hours that night just walking and talking and sitting down.

 And he was working as a waiter in a restaurant in Manhattan.
 Then one evening I went to pick him up at work.
 He said, “A few of us from the restaurant are going over to a bar down the block to have a drink.”

-Morty: No. We walk into this bar.
+MM: No. We walk into this bar.
 It was called the Old Vic.
 It was all men in the bar and they were all dancing together.
-I was just sort of standing there amazed and delighted and anxious and then he turned to me and asked me to dance a slow dance.
+I was just sort of standing there, amazed and delighted and anxious, and then he turned to me and asked me to dance a slow dance.

-Morty: I think it was that song, “Turn Around Look At Me.”
-“There is someone standing behind you.
-Turn around, look at me.”
+MM: I think it was that song, “Turn Around, Look at Me.”
+“There is someone standing behind you / Turn around, look at me.”

-Morty: I can’t sing.
-Good thing this is all in print.
+MM: I can’t sing.
+But good thing this is all in print.

-Morty: And fireworks were in the sky that night.
+MM: And the fireworks were in the sky that night.